6 Tribeca Shops to Check Out

 La Garconne, 465 Greenwich St

 What’s a Tribeca shopping spree without a designer fashion fix?
-With a mix of well-known and emerging designers, you’ll find pieces from Barbour, Black Crane, Comme des Garcons, Harris Wharf London, and The Row.
-Some styles may cost a month’s rent, but others are quite reasonable for NYC – think $60 sneakers, a sleek weekend bag by Rains for $98, and chic raincoats for $130.
+With a mix of well-known and emerging designers, you’ll find pieces from Barbour, Black Crane, Comme des Garcons, Harris Wharf London, and The Row in this minimalist, loft-inspired store.
+While some styles may cost a month’s rent, when La Garconne runs a sale, you could find a bargain––think platform boots for less than $200, a sleek tote bag for about $125, and chic trench coats for around $150.

-Think of Pearl River Mart as Tribeca’s version of Chinatown.
-This Asian market stocks everything from home furnishings to fashion and has been a symbol of multiculturalism in New York City since 1971.
-For $30 a month, you can even subscribe to their bi-monthly “Friendship Boxes,” which will deliver thoughtfully-packed goodies like tea sets, cocktail accessories, beauty products, and travel essentials.
+Though this beloved department store is technically located in neighboring Soho (just north of Canal), we have to include it in our where to shop in Tribeca list.
+Formerly in the neighborhood, Pearl River Mart’s flagship was a few blocks away at 395 Broadway until it closed earlier this year.
+This Asian market stocks everything from home furnishings to fashion and has been a symbol of multiculturalism in New York City since its opening in 1971.
+For $40 to $55 you can send one of their themed “Friendship Boxes,” which will deliver thoughtfully-packed goodies like tea sets, cocktail accessories, beauty products, and travel essentials.
+Can’t visit in person?
+Shop online. 🙂

 Pearl River Mart has an inspiring story too.
 You can read about the founders and families here.

-Read about Tracy’s special night out at the opening of the Tribeca Film Festival.
+Plus, read about this special night at the opening of the Tribeca Film Festival.